IGITUGraz/MemoryDependentComputation/README.md

 ```bash
 python memorizing_associations_task.py --resume='PATH_TO_CHECKPOINT_FILE' --evaluate [optional arguments]
 ```
-The optional model specific arguments must be set to the same values as during training, otherwise an error is thrown.
+The optional arguments must be set to the same values as during training, otherwise an error is thrown.

 #### Plotting
 To plot the network activity and the model's output after training, run:
 ```bash
 python plot_memorizing_associations_task.py --checkpoint_path='PATH_TO_CHECKPOINT_FILE' [optional arguments]
 ```
-The optional model specific arguments must be set to the same values as during training, otherwise an error is thrown.
+The optional arguments must be set to the same values as during training, otherwise an error is thrown.

 ### One-shot Learning
 Here we applied our model to the problem of 1-shot 5-way classification on the